deansg/youtube-playlist-exporter/README.md

 4. Navigate to the created client, and click "Download JSON"
 5. When calling the CLI, you will need to specify the --private-playlist argument, and also provide the path of the downloaded file using the --secret-file argument
+6. In the audience section, add your user as a test user
-6. Continue setup from previous section
+7. Continue setup from previous section

 ## FAQ